The best PDF readers for Windows can enable sharing files with any operating system and can allow you edit, annotate or even sign documents.

 Therefore while it's great to have a basic PDF reader, it can be even more useful to have PDF software that allows additional features to be used, so you can get the most out of the PDF files you do use.

-As we move into 2020, here we'll feature the best PDF readers currently available for Windows.
+Here we'll feature the best PDF readers currently available for Windows.

 The best PDF editor right now is: Adobe Acrobat Pro DC